 The Company adopted the Share Option Scheme on 25 May 2017 for the purposes of providing incentives or rewards to the eligible participants for the contribution to the success of the Group's operations.
-Eligible participants of the Share Option Scheme include, among others, the Directors (including independent non-executive Directors), full-time or part-time employees, executives or officers of the Group, advisors, consultants, suppliers, customers and agents.
-The Share Option Scheme will be valid and effective for a period of 10 years from the date of adoption of the Share Option Scheme.
-Accordingly, the remaining life of the Share Option Scheme is approximately 5 years.
+Eligible participants of the Share Option Scheme include, among others, the Directors (including independent non-executive Directors), full-time or part-time employees, executives or officers of the Group, consultants and suppliers.
+The Share Option Scheme will be valid and effective for a period of ten years from the date of adoption of the Share Option Scheme.
+Accordingly, the remaining life of the Share Option Scheme is approximately four years.